scottfrederick/groovy-ddlutils/README.markdown

 an XML file in the [Turbine XML format][].
 The schema can then be written to a Turbine XML file, to an SQL script file in a specified SQL dialect, or to a live database.

+Questions, comments, or feedback can be sent to [@scottyfred](https://twitter.com/scottyfred).

 ## Running Groovy-DDLUtils

 ### Running as a Java jar file